Kamran-Afzali/Kamran-Afzali.github.io/_posts/FAIR.md

 ## Nature of data
 ## Data access and availability
-Data access and availability refer to how quickly data is available to the buyer after it is created.
-Contemporaneous data is one that is immediately available for analysis.
-The age of the data can increase or decrease its value, but in general, rapid access to fresh data is thought to be of more value, as it provides real-time insights and enables timely informed decisions.
-Exclusivity or scarcity
-When data is only available from a single source, the party holding the data acquires monopoly pricing power over the data.
-The larger the business disruption caused by losing access to such data, the more significant will be the seller’s ability to charge a premium price.
-Access to data can be limited via physical barriers, expense of the collection process, business strategy or contractual restrictions.
-Granularity of data
-In general, the increased granularity or specificity of a data set increases its value by allowing the user to extract additional insights absent from aggregated data sets.
-In health care context, granularity translates into patient-and transaction-level data (e.g., medical product dispense, patient encounters, change in status, etc.).
-By analysing dispense data at a transaction level, pharmaceutical companies can hone in on dispensing patterns in specific zip codes — which would not be possible using aggregated data.

 Another example of value evident in granularity is genome sequencing data.
 By using predictive analytics on patient-level genome sequencing data, one can identify individual patients that are at high risk for certain conditions.
 Providers can then take preventative actions with the patient to decrease the likelihood of developing or worsening a medical condition.
 According to the 2016 McKinsey report: The Age of Analytics — Competing in a Data-Driven World, the impact from personalised medicine resulting from such data analytics could result in US$2tn to US$10tn in health care savings on a global basis.
 Source or seller
 Data that is purchased directly from the party that generated it will generally be more valuable as compared with the data purchased from a reseller.
 This is due to data accuracy.